opensafely/documentation/docs/contracts-intro.md

     Future Contracts may cover data from other organisations and geographic regions.

+## Names of Contracts

 !!! note
-    This note is provided only as information on the possible development direction of Contracts.
+    Contracts are likely to eventually use a hierarchical naming system
+    to:

+    * indicate what domain, organisation and geography the Contract relates to
+    * avoid name clashes

-    Contracts will eventually use a hierarchical naming system to avoid name clashes.
-Multiple Common Contracts may exist that refer to a similar data topic, but the data in each Contract has a different structure.
+    Multiple Contracts may therefore exist that refer to a similar data topic, but the data in each Contract has a different structure.

     As a specific example, the current `WIP_PatientAddress` Contract may eventually be in a hierarchy such as `UK/NHSE/PatientAddress`.
-This distinguishes the `PatientAddress` Contract for NHS England, from `PatientAddress` as used by another healthcare organisation, perhaps in another country.
+This distinguishes the `PatientAddress` Contract for NHS England, from a `PatientAddress` as used by another healthcare organisation, perhaps in another country, where that data may have considerably different attributes.

-### Versioning
+## Versioning

 !!! warning
-    The initial available batch of OpenSAFELY Contracts do not yet implement versioning and are subject to change.
+    The initial available batch of OpenSAFELY Contracts do not yet implement versioning.
+These Contracts are currently subject to change.

 !!! note
     This note is provided only as information on the possible